Coffee production in Colombia: Consequences

-From 1905 to 1907 to the present
+20th century

+In 1913, Colombia exported 1 million 60-kilo bags of coffee.
+It rose to 3 million by 1930, 4 million by 1937, 5 million by 1943, and more than 6 million by 1953.
+In 1930, Colombia was the second-largest producer of coffee in the world.

 Although this new breed of coffee made of country farmers demonstrated a significant capacity to grow at the margin of current international prices, Colombia did not have a relatively important dynamism in the global market of this product.
 During the period between 1905 and 1935 the coffee industry in Colombia grew dynamically thanks to the vision and long term politics derived from the creation of the Federación Nacional de Cafeteros de Colombia (National Federation of Coffee Growers of Colombia) in 1927.

 The union of local farmers and small producers around the Federation permitted them to confront logistical and commercial difficulties that would not have been possible individually.
 With time and through the research made at Cenicafé, founded in 1938, and the Federation's agricultural Extension Service, improved cultivation systems.
 More efficient spatial patterns were developed that permitted the differentiation of the product and supported its quality.
 Currently the Land of Coffee in Colombia includes all of the mountain ranges and other mountainous regions of the country, and generates income for over 500,000 coffee farming families.

 Climate change

-While a 2011 New York Times article claimed that regional climate change associated with global warming had caused Colombian coffee production to decline from 12 million 132-pound bags, the standard measure, to 9 million bags between 2006 - 2010, with average temperatures rising 1 degree Celsius between 1980 and 2010, and average precipitation increasing 25 percent in the preceding years, disrupting the specific climatic requirements of the Coffea arabica bean, yields of Colombia coffee increased significantly from 2011 to 2018 to 14.2 million bags.
+While a 2011 New York Times article claimed that regional climate change associated with global warming had caused Colombian coffee production to decline from 12 million 132-pound bags, the standard measure, to 9 million bags between 2006 – 2010, with average temperatures rising 1 degree Celsius between 1980 and 2010, and average precipitation increasing 25 percent in the preceding years, disrupting the specific climatic requirements of the Coffea arabica bean, production of Colombia coffee increased significantly from 2011 to 2018 to 14.2 million bags.

 Colombian coffee growing axis

 The coffee growing axis (Eje Cafetero), also known as the coffee triangle (Triángulo del Café) is a part of the Colombian Paisa region.
 There are three departments in the area: Caldas, Quindío and Risaralda.
-These departments are among the smallest departments in Colombia with a total combined area of 13873 km2 (5356 mi2), about 1.2% of the Colombian territory.
+These departments are among the smallest departments in Colombia with a total combined area of 13,873 km2 (5,356 mi2), about 1.2% of the Colombian territory.
 The combined population is 2,291,195 (2005 census).
 In 2011 UNESCO declared the region a World Heritage site.